F-Stack/f-stack/dpdk/doc/guides/prog_guide/switch_representation.rst

 thinking about offloading specific flows to hardware.

-Applications therefore need the ability to receive and inject traffic to various device endpoints (other VFs, PFs or physical ports) before connecting them together.
+Applications therefore need the ability to receive and inject traffic to various device endpoints (other VFs, SFs, PFs or physical ports) before connecting them together.
 Device drivers must provide means to hook the "other end" of these endpoints and to refer them when configuring flow rules.

-This role is left to so-called "port representors" (also known as "VF representors" in the specific context of VFs), which are to DPDK what the Ethernet switch device driver model (**switchdev**) [1]_ is to Linux, and which can be thought as a software "patch panel" front-end for applications.
+This role is left to so-called "port representors" (also known as "VF representors" in the specific context of VFs, "SF representors" in the specific context of SFs), which are to DPDK what the Ethernet switch device driver model (**switchdev**) [1]_ is to Linux, and which can be thought as a software "patch panel" front-end for applications.

 - DPDK port representors are implemented as additional virtual Ethernet device (**ethdev**) instances, spawned on an as needed basis through